-Impact ММ APM No. Mitigation Measure/ Applicant Proposed Measure Implementation Actions Monitoring Requirements and Effectiveness Criteria Timing Project Component Status Short-term and long-term visual impacts.
+Impact MM APM No. Mitigation Measure/ Applicant Proposed Measure Implementation Actions Monitoring Requirements and Effectiveness Criteria Timing Project Component Status Short-term and long-term visual impacts.
 AES-1 The following measures would be implemented as part of the proposed project to minimize visual impacts of the project and to be consistent with Colusa County General Plan policies: Construction disturbances will be minimized to help reduce contact between exposed soil and naturally vegetated areas, and clearing of vegetation and trees at facility sites will be minimized.
 Disturbed agricultural land will be replanted following pipeline construction, if requested by the landowner.
 All above ground structures will be painted with non-glare, earth-tone colors to blend with the surrounding vegetation/landscape.
 Shielded, non-glare lighting will be used at facilities.
 Central Valley to implement measure as defined and incorporate commitments into construction contracts.
 CPUC to verify proposed building materials and replanting of agricultural lands along the disturbed areas through review of preconstruction plans and samples.
-CPUC to verify consultation with ColusaCounty through meeting notes, and review of project implementation in the field.
-Effectiveness Criteria - materials are non-reflective and are considered consistent with General Plan policies by ColusaCounty.
+CPUC to verify consultation with Colusa County through meeting notes, and review of project implementation in the field.
+Effectiveness Criteria - materials are non-reflective and are considered consistent with General Plan policies by Colusa County.
 Prior to and during construction.
 All Pre-Construction Component Complete Central Valley has specified use of non-reflective, earth tone paints in the purchase of buildings, and for exposed process equipment.
 Paint specifications were provided to the CPUC on March 2, 2011.
 Central Valley provided the Major Use Permit that was approved by the Colusa County Board of Supervisors.
 The Major Use Permit conditions include measures to ensure materials are non-reflective and consistent with the General Plan policies.
+Long term light and glare from facility lighting.
 AES-3 All permanent outdoor site and building lighting at the compressor station, remote well pad site, and metering station site shall be directed at the ground and immediate area around the mounting pole or building wall.
 All permanent outdoor lighting shall be fully shielded such that all light emitted by the fixture, either directly from the lamp or a diffusing element, or indirectly by reflection or refraction from any part of the luminaire, is projected below the horizontal.
 Poles used for site lighting shall not exceed a height of 35 feet.
 Central Valley to implement measure as defined and incorporate commitments into construction contracts.
 CPUC to ensure that commitments have been incorporated into construction contract specifications.
 CPUC to inspect to ensure placement of lighting to prevent night lighting impacts to nearby areas.
-Post construction Compressor Station Remote Well Pad Site Metering Station This measure is not applicable to the NTP 6C construction activities.
-To be verified following construction.
+Post construction Compressor Station Remote Well Pad Site Metering Station Central Valley provided the Major Use Permit that was approved by the Colusa County Board of Supervisors.
+The Major Use Permit conditions include measures to ensure that permanent outdoor site and building lighting shall be fully shielded and directed at the ground s and that poles shall not exceed a height of 35 feet.